SOFTWARE ENGINEER FAST STATS

 Software engineer job requirements

-A bachelor’s degree in computer science or computing-related field is necessary for any entry level software engineer position.
+A bachelor’s degree in computer science or computing-related field is necessary for any entry level software engineer job.
 Other degrees are acceptable only with accompanying computer science training, technical knowledge or hands on experience one might gain through a software engineer internship.

 Technical requirements include: